emacs-mirror/emacs/mps/manual/source/reference/index.rst

     passing to :c:func:`mps_root_create_reg`.

-    It scans all integer registers and everything on the stack of the thread given, and can therefore only be used with roots of :term:`rank` :c:macro:`MPS_RANK_AMBIG`.
-It only scans locations
-    that are at, or higher on the stack (that is, more recently added), the stack bottom that was passed to :c:func:`mps_thread_create`.
-References are assumed to be
-    represented as machine words, and are required to be 4-byte-aligned; unaligned values are ignored.
+    It scans all integer registers and everything on the stack of the thread given, and can therefore only be used with :term:`ambiguous roots <ambiguous root>`.
+It only scans locations that are at, or higher on the stack (that is, more recently added), the stack bottom that was passed to :c:func:`mps_thread_create`.
+References are assumed to be represented as machine words, and are required to be 4-byte-aligned; unaligned values are ignored.

     .. topics::